You know what they say: April showers bring edible wild flowers!

 Dead-nettle is the quintessential "weed" in conventional farm fields, and this time of year it carpets thousands upon thousands of acres like a pink-purple scab, healing over the open wound of disturbed soil before it's tilled once more and planted with genetically modified corn or soy.

 It's not exactly my favorite wild food, I must admit, but that doesn't make it any less worthy of note.
 It is incredibly abundant, no doubt.
 Frankly I find it to be pretty bland, and it's also somewhat hairy and fibrous so it doesn't have the best "mouthfeel" when eaten raw.
-I've heard of people making pesto with it, and that's something I intend to try myself one of these days.
+Some folks like to make pesto with it, and that's something I intend to try myself one of these days.

 There is only one other plant out on the land right now that resembles purple dead-nettle - henbit - but don't stress if you mix 'em up, because they're closely related and they're both edible.